MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 - Valid priority values for a new 9th rule that you add to the policy are from 0 through 8.
 - The default value for a new 9th rule that you add to the policy is 8.

 If you modify the priority value of a rule, the position of the rule in the list changes to match the priority value you specify.
-In other words, if you set the priority value of a rule to the same value as an existing rule, the priority value of the existing rule and all other lower priority rules after it is increased by 1.
+In other words, if you set the priority value of a rule to the same value as an existing rule, the priority value of the existing rule and all other lower priority rules after it are increased by 1.

 ```yaml
 Type: Int32